Sreejet/OfficeDocs-ConnectivityAnalyzer/connectivity-analyzer/domain-federated-domain-but-user-user-contoso-com-not-known-office-365.md

 The Microsoft Remote Connectivity Analyzer tool queries the Authentication Platform in the cloud to perform a realm discovery.
 Occasionally, the realm discovery process runs but still displays a warning message.

 Realm discovery runs to generate the identity provider for the user.
-After the domain name passes the realm discovery check, an additional process runs to determine whether the user has an account in the Microsoft Office 365 environment.
-This additional check will not cause the test to fail, but it can cause an error that would generate a warning message.
+After the domain name passes the realm discovery check, another process runs to determine whether the user has an account in the Microsoft Office 365 environment.
+This additional check doesn't cause the test to fail, but it can generate an error that triggers a warning message.

-The Remote Connectivity Analyzer displays the following warning message if the domain was federated but the user account was not enabled in the Office 365 environment:
+The Remote Connectivity Analyzer displays the following warning message if the domain was federated but the user account wasn't enabled in the Office 365 environment:

-The domain is a federated domain but the user apollo@contoso.com is not known by Office 365
+The domain is a federated domain but the user apollo@contoso.com isn't known by Office 365

 You can safely ignore this warning message.